itrummer/qdata/README.md

 - [Stuart Hadfield](https://www.cs.columbia.edu/~stuartah/) (Quantum AI Lab at NASA Ames Research Center, USA)
 - [Valter Uotila](https://valteruo.github.io/) (University of Helsinki, Finland)

-## Program Schedule

-TBD

-## Keynote “D-Wave Quantum Optimization Realized”

-### Abstract

-Quantum computing promises to accelerate computational power in a variety of application spaces.
-D-Wave Quantum Inc. has targeted optimization problems with its quantum annealing hardware, hybrid quantum-classical software, and services.
-In this talk, we will explore the different use cases tackled by D-Wave’s technology, including areas of scheduling, allocation, and querying.
-An introduction to quantum computing will be provided, as well as an example of how research using quantum optimization has expanded as the technology has improved over the past 10 years.

-### Speaker

-Dr. Catherine Potts is a technical advisor at D-Wave Quantum Inc., assisting clients in building quantum optimization applications for commercial and research use.
-She has a PhD in applied mathematics from Montana State University, focused on adapting machine learning algorithms to scientific imaging.
-Since 2020, she’s been focused on building quantum computing applications for different types of quantum hardware, including D-Wave’s quantum annealing and hybrid technology.

 ## Prior Instances
 - [2024](https://itrummer.github.io/qdata/qdata24.html)